AI Can Learn Scientific Taste: Introduction

 This paper makes the following contributions:

-\begin{itemize} \item We formulate scientific taste learning as a preference modeling and alignment problem, proposing the Reinforcement Learning from Community Feedback (RLCF) training paradigm which leverages large-scale community signals (e.g., citations) as supervision. \item We construct \bench for training and evaluating AI's scientific judgement, which consists of 700K field- and time-matched citation-based paper abstract pairs. \item We train \judge for scientific judgement, which outperforms strong LLMs and generalizes across time, fields and peer-review scores.
-We further train \thinker for ideation, which proposes ideas with higher potential impact after training. \item Our findings demonstrate that AI models can learn scientific taste, representing an important step forward in the pursuit of human-level AI scientists. \end{itemize}
+\begin{itemize} \item We formulate scientific taste learning as a preference modeling and alignment problem, proposing the Reinforcement Learning from Community Feedback (RLCF) training paradigm which leverages large-scale community signals (e.g., citations) as supervision. \item We construct \bench for training and evaluating AI's scientific judgement, which consists of 720K field- and time-matched citation-based paper abstract pairs. \item We train \judge for scientific judgement, with the 30B variant outperforming the evaluated strong LLM baselines in average accuracy on the main test set.
+The primary variants transfer across time and to other community metrics, and their gains persist under author/institution and topic controls.
+Separately trained CS-only variants transfer across fields.
+We further train \thinker for ideation, which proposes ideas with higher potential impact after training. \item Our findings suggest that AI models can learn scientific taste from large-scale community feedback. \end{itemize}